wmcbrine/hmevlc/README.txt

        Recognize when VLC isn't found, and don't show items that need it.

+       Allow the Advance key to skip to the end/beginning of a menu.

        Remember the position in lower menus as well as higher.
 This is closer to the behavior of the TiVo's built-in menus.
 They're only remembered while the app is running.